-One of the biggest problems police officers, security guards, hunters, and soldiers face with their boots is sweat.
-Not only is it uncomfortable, but it also provides the perfect breeding ground for bacteria and fungus, which can cause itching, odors, peeling, cracking, and pain.
-As such, the tips below will help you learn how to keep your feet from sweating in your boots as long as you do not have any medical conditions like hyperhidrosis.
+Sweaty feet is one of the biggest problems police officers, soldiers, hunters, and people who work all day have with their boots.
+Not only is it uncomfortable, but heat and sweat creates the perfect breeding ground for bacteria and fungus, which can cause itching, peeling, cracking, odor, and pain.

-If you work in a high-temperature environment and there is very little chance that you will encounter puddles or other water sources, you should forego the waterproof boots and instead purchase desert boots, you can find some alternatives in our work boots list.
-These are breathable and lightweight, and they will keep your feet much cooler than their heavier GORE-TEX coated counterparts.
+If you work in a high-temperature environment and there is very little chance that you will encounter puddles or other water sources, you should forego the waterproof boots and instead choose warm weather options such as military boots, summer boots, or a lightweight general purpose boot.
+Any of these options are more breathable and lightweight, so they will keep your feet much cooler than their heavier waterproof or insulated counterparts.

-If you find that your feet continue to sweat, even after switching to a lightweight, breathable boot, then you may want to invest in some absorbent socks.
-These are not always thick, and some will actually keep your feet quite cool.
-Remember: the goal is to help wick the moisture away from your feet to help prevent athlete’s foot and odor.
-Although your socks may end up wet at the end of the day, your feet should remain protected.
+If your feet continue to sweat, even after switching to a lightweight, breathable boot, then make sure you invest in some quality, absorbent socks.
+Cotton is a popular material but is not the best choice for hot feet!
+The goal is to wick the moisture away from your feet to help prevent athlete’s foot, odor, and blisters.
+Better materials include merino wool, polyester, Coolmax, Olefin, and DryMax or a combination of these.
+Even though your socks may end up damp at the end of the day, your feet should remain dry and comfortable.

 #3 – Try Cooling Foot Powder

 If you have only mild to moderate foot sweat, you might want to consider using a top-rated foot powder.
 These come in many formulations, and some even provide cooling relief on contact.
-Apply the powder directly to your feet before putting on your socks, and sprinkle some inside your tactical boots each day before putting them on.
-This should help immensely as the powder will absorb extra moisture.
-Just be prepared to wipe out any accumulation inside your boots and between your toes when you take a shower.
+Apply the powder directly to your feet before putting on your socks, and sprinkle some inside your each day before putting them on.
+The powder will absorb extra moisture.

 #4 – Use an Antiperspirant

-Another thing you might try involves using a spray-on powder antiperspirant on your feet each day before you lace up your work boots (link to work boots here).
-Hold the can about six inches from your foot, spread your toes, and spray a light, even coat.
+Another thing you can try involves using a spray-on powder antiperspirant on your feet each day before you lace up your work boots.
+Hold the can about six inches from your foot, spread your toes, and spray on a light, even coat.
 This may help reduce the amount of sweat your feet produce, but it does not work for everyone.
 Stick, gel, and roll-on antiperspirants are not as effective on feet as spray powders.

 #5 – Let Your Feet Breathe

-Finally, if you are in a situation that allows it, just take your boots and socks off on your breaks and let your feet breathe.
-Taking the time to dry them out and cool them off two or three times per day can go a long way in maintaining your comfort, keeping itchy athlete’s foot at bay, and even preventing the odor that is so common among police officers boots, military personnel boots, and even hunter boots and hikers.
+Finally, if you are in a situation that allows it, just take your boots and socks off on your breaks and let your feet breathe!
+Taking the time to dry them out and cool them off two or three times per day can go a long way to maintaining your comfort, keeping itchy athlete’s foot at bay, and even preventing the odor.